semrush/intergalactic/website/docs/components/input-number/input-number.md

 - Price.
 - Age.

-Dates and various codes (e.g., pin codes) are also examples of numeric values.
+Dates and various codes (for example, pin codes) are also examples of numeric values.

 **InputNumber offers the following features:**